beeper/platform-imessage/readme.md

    yarn copy:platform-binaries
    ```

-6. At this point, you should be able to `bun dev` in
+6. At this point, you should be able to simultaneously run `yarn dev`/`bun dev`
-   [`beeper-desktop-new`][beeper-desktop-new] and add a local iMessage account
+   in [`beeper-desktop-new`][beeper-desktop-new] and add a local iMessage
-   to your development instance of Beeper Desktop.
+   account to your development instance of Beeper Desktop.

+   If you have an instance of `yarn dev`/`bun dev` already running for desktop,
+   you'll have to interrupt the command and re-run.

 ---